 The R.I.C.E method should be your first line of defense against common running pains and injuries.

-According to the current theory, the R.I.C.E. method can soothe pain, limit swelling and shield damaged tissues against further injury.
-All of this can set the ground for a faster healing rate.
+According to current theory, the R.I.C.E. method can soothe pain, limit swelling and shield damaged tissues against further injury.
+All this sets the groundwork for faster healing.

-- R for Rest: Cut back on your running, even take a couple of days or even more off, to allow for proper healing.
-Cross train if the activity of your choice does not lead to any pain.
+- R is for Rest: Cut back on your running, going so far as to take a couple of days (or even more) to allow for proper healing.
+Cross train as long as your activity of choice doesn’t lead to pain.

-- I for Ice: Apply ice using an ice pack—whether it’s a bag of frozen beans or a baggie filled with water and ice cubes—for 15 to 20 minutes at a time, two to three times a day.
+- I is for Ice: Apply ice using an ice pack—whether it’s a bag of frozen beans or a baggie filled with water and ice cubes.
+Apply for 15 to 20 minutes at a time, two to three times a day.

-- C for Compression: Compress the injured limb—either using an elastic bandage, a Tubegrip, etc. This can further decrease inflammation and provide pain relief.
-Just make sure that it’s not too tight that it restricts movement.
+- C is for Compression: Compress the injured limb— using an elastic bandage or a Tubegrip.
+Compression can help decrease inflammation and provide pain relief.
+Just make sure that it’s not so tight that it restricts your movement.

-- E for Elevation: Elevate the affected area by raising it above the level of your chest to limit swelling.
+- E is for Elevation: Elevate the affected area, raising it above the level of your chest to limit swelling.

-Here a few instances in which you should skip a workout:
+Here are a few examples of when you should skip a workout:

-- Never run through pain.
+- When you feel pain.
+Never run through pain.
 Check tip 76 for that.

-- If you exhibit any overtraining warning signs, including elevated heart rate, chronic fatigue, high injury rate, unwanted weight loss, and reduced training performance, etc.
+- If you feel any overtraining warning signs, including elevated heart rate, chronic fatigue, high injury rate, unwanted weight loss, or reduced training performance.